Visiting Nungwi: Your Guide to the Top Things to Do in Zanzibar's Paradise

 From stand-up paddleboarding to jet-skiing and parasailing, Nungwi offers plenty of adrenaline-pumping water sports for thrill-seekers.

-When the sun grows down Nungwi doesn’t sleep.
-Some of the best things to do in Nungwi Zanzibar at night include
+When the sun goes down, Nungwi doesn’t sleep, offering some of the best nightlife in Zanzibar, with plenty of exciting things to do at night.

 - Beach Bonfires: Most of the resorts have bonfire nights with local drumming and dancing.